ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

       c.
 Use the standby orchestrator IP and add it in the [**Add Node**](/docs/dr-automation-powervs?topic=dr-automation-powervs-nav-pan#ksys-set-tab-detai) section.
       d.
 Click the **External standby orchestrator interface** button to enable the interface.
       e.
 Click the **Refresh** icon to update the status, enabling the **External standby orchestrator interface button** for use.
-18. If any error occurs during deployment, follow on-screen prompts to troubleshoot and retry the deployment.
+18. If any error occurs during deployment, follow on-screen prompts or events to troubleshoot and retry the deployment.

 By following this process, you can ensure that your orchestrator is fully equipped to manage disaster recovery operations for your virtual servers.